Fast-Moving Kincade Fire Forces Evacuations Near Geyserville In Sonoma County

 — NWS Bay Area (@NWSBayArea) October 24, 2019

-Santa Rosa Fire Department dispatched resources to the Kincade Fire but said there were no fires within the city’s limits.
+The Santa Rosa Fire Department dispatched resources to the Kincade Fire but said there were no fires within Santa Rosa city limits.

 Viviane Marani told KPIX 5 on Twitter that she could see the fire from her North Bay driveway.